Advancing Women in Science and Medicine (AWSM) – women helping women move forward

 The Academy brings together world-renowned scientists who share the Feinstein Institutes' mission to produce knowledge to cure disease.
 Founding members of the Academy include recipients of an honorary doctoral degree from the , and lecturers and recipients of the Cerami, or Advancing Women in Science and Medicine (AWSM) prizes, and other Feinstein Institutes awardees.
 For more information, please contact Annette Lee at [email protected].

-To register for our Feinstein Academy of Scholars Symposium on May 22, 2019, click here.
+To learn more about the 2019 Feinstein Academy of Scholars Symposium, click here.

 The Young Investigators Society—an academic association of research trainees in the basic science programs of Feinstein Institutes